-If you're looking to take a more mathematical approach to your marketing then great news, I'm a freelancer.
+If you're looking to take a more mathematical approach to your marketing then great news, I'm open to freelance work.
 You can get in touch with me here, or you can keep reading this to learn more about me.

 My background isn't really in marketing.